 Healthcare and vaccinations

 At both Tokyo HQ and the Kansai Office, Sojitz has a health care room where employees can receive massages to help them recover from work-related fatigue and stress.
 In order to promote the health of employees and proper work-life management, we have a service in place for employees to use fitness clubs at a discount.
 As prevention against infectious diseases, employees are also able to sign up to receive a flu vaccination on site.
 To prevent the COVID-19 spread, the latest information from safety and hygiene committees are shared between industrial physicians in Tokyo and Osaka.
 We are implementing preventive measures such as wearing a mask, disinfectant installed on each floor, mask distribution, hand washing etc.

 Support for employees and family members undergoing treatments

-Work Style Rreforms
+Work Style Reforms

 Sojitz is coordinating its health-related initiatives in conjunction with work-style reforms, which include measures to reduce long working hours, encourage employees to take paid leave and utilize the flextime system, and provide special vacation time for long-term employees.